microsoft/pai/contrib/remote-dev/README.md

 ## 1. Overview

-Remote Development can allow users to develop locally with PAI's resources and improve users’ development experience.
+`Remote Development` can allow users to develop locally with PAI's resources and improve users’ development experience.

-The main process is to ask PAI for a container with resources and use local editors or IDEs to develop and debug in this container using ssh.
+The main process of `Remote Development`:
+- Ask PAI for a container with resources using `start.py`
+- Get SSH info
+- Configure local editors or IDEs
+- Develop and debug in this container like local

 Support IDEs or editors:
 - CLI